MaoZiming/papers/1-basic-os/05-concurrency.md

 Pthread_mutex_unlock(&lock);
 ```

 - First, when signaling (as well as when modifying the global variable ready), we always make sure to have the lock held.
-This ensures that we don’t accidentally intro- duce a race condition into our code.
+This ensures that we don’t accidentally introduce a race condition into our code.
 This ensures that waiting threads are properly synchronized with the state changes.
 - However, before returning after being woken, the pthread cond wait() re-acquires the lock, thus ensuring that any time the waiting thread is running between the lock acquire at the beginning of the wait sequence, and the lock release at the end, it holds the lock.
 - the waiting thread re-checks the condition in a while loop, instead of a simple if statement.
 - Although it rechecks the condition (perhaps adding a little overhead), there are some pthread implementations that could spuriously wake up a waiting thread; in such a case, without rechecking, the waiting thread will continue thinking that the condition has changed even though it has not.